PrestaShop/ps_languageselector/README.md

 ## About

-Go further international and display a language selector in the header of your store so that customers can shop in their own language.
+Go international and display a language selector in the header of your store so that customers can shop in their own language.

 ## Reporting issues